You once referred to an article as a blog and vice versa because you didn’t know the difference between article and blog writing.

 Difference Between Blog and Article – The Bottom Line

-How writers create articles and blog posts have changed.
+How writers create articles and blog posts has changed.
 So instead of having two different types of writing, we have article-style blog posts.
 These tend to go more in-depth, including interviews, case studies, statistics, and industry-related trending news.

 Now, it’s your turn.